russellmsilva/MazeMappingRobot/Lab1.md

 Figure (1): This picture displays the overall connection interface for this section of the lab.
 This includes the potentiometer, Arduino Uno, pull down resistors, and wires.

 ![figure2](./images/serialmonitorhook.png)
-Figure (2): Here is a helpful diagram for serial monitor hookup.
+Figure (2): Here is a schematic diagram for the serial monitor hookup.

 ![figure3](./images/connectingled.png)
 Figure (3): This diagram goes with the code in a) of this section.